blake-regalia/graphy.js/README.md

 ### entity.$types
 > Only for types: `node`

-An array of the IRI entities that are pointed to by the `@type` property for this entity.
+An array of graphy IRI entities that are pointed to by the `@type` property (which is the `rdf:type` predicate) for this entity.

 <a name="e.$types" />
-### entity.$types()
+### entity.$types([namespace: string])
 > Only for types: `node`

-Returns an array containing the suffixes of the IRIs pointed to by the `@type` property after removing the current accessor namespace from the beginning of the IRI.
-If the current accessor namespace does not match any of the IRIs, this will return an empty array `[]`.
+Returns an array of strings that are the suffixes of the IRIs pointed to by the `@type` property after removing the current accessor namespace (or the given `namespace` argument) from the beginning of the IRI.
+If the namespace does not match any of the IRIs, this will return an empty array `[]`.

 <a name="e.$type" />
 ### entity.$type([namespace: string])
 > Only for types: `node`

-Shortcut for `.$types[0].$id`.
+Shortcut for `.$types(..)[0]`.
 If this node entity has more than one `rdf:type`, accessing this property will issue a warning.
 If the current accessor namespace does not match any of the IRIs, this will return `undefined`.
 If a `namespace` argument is passed, the method will use the given namespace instead of the current accessor namespace to suffix the IRI.

 ### entity.$type([namespace: string])
 > Only for types: `literal`